Covid-19: Delhi announces weekend curfew. Here is a list of what is not allowed

 - Cinema halls will only be allowed to operate with a 30% capacity.

-- At restaurants, there will be no dine-in facility and only take-away services will be permitted.
+- At restaurants, there will be no dine-in facility – only take-away services will be permitted.

 - Weddings already planned will not be affected and e-passes will be given to those attending.
+Weddings will have to abide by the rule of having no more than 50 guests.

 - Only one weekly market per day, per zone will be allowed to operate.